Qingweii/Assignment-1/README.md

 This website will be about my own personal website to give site's users an overall understanding of my progress, achievements in my school years.
 It will be most suitable for recruiters since it is a portfolio about myself and my personal journey.

 # Design rationale
-The overall design of this website will be simple and straighforward yet with aesthetic theme to it (mostly warm colours) as I felt that the colours describe me as a person of being approachable and I want to portray that feel to the users when they are at my website.
+The overall design of this website will be simple and straightforward yet with an aesthetic theme to it (mostly warm colours) as I felt that the colours are comfortable to the eyes and also describe me as a person of being calm and approachable, hence, I want to portray that feel to the users when they are at my website.
 There will also be some interactions for users to click on.